KiCAD-MCP-Server

 Python Interface (python/)

-• kicad_interface.py: Main entry point, MCP message handler
+• kicad_interface.py: Main entry point, MCP message handler, command routing

 • schemas/tool_schemas.py: JSON Schema definitions for all tools